YashiGarg016/Pinterest-clone/README.md

 This a pinterest clone made using HTML, CSS and JavaScipt.
-You can add images like a pinterest board and choode your pin size as well.
+You can add images like a pinterest board and choose your pin size as well.